 As part of my coaching program, students can ask me unlimited questions via email.
 One common question I seem to get is, “I'm new to copywriting, where do I start?”

-Since my coaching students also get access to any of my digital programs, they also get access to my Copy Doctor website, where I share over 50 hours of salesletter and copy critiques, recorded on video.
+Since my coaching students also get access to any of my digital programs, they also get access to my private website, where I share over 50 hours of salesletter and copy critiques, recorded on video.
 It's a great start.